aaronnedelacruz/aaronnedelacruz/README.md

 **Interests:**
 - Web and mobile app development
 - Database design and optimization
-- Video editing and Digital design
+- Video editing and digital design

 <!---
 aaronnedelacruz/aaronnedelacruz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.